marekk1233211/marekk1233211/README.md

 👋 Hi, I’m Marek Korczak
 - 👀 I’m interested in frontend development and general programming
-- 🌱 I’m currently learning React, TypeScript, Docker
+- 🌱 I’m currently learning React, TypeScript, Docker and also Testing applications !

 <!---
 marekk1233211/marekk1233211 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.